NamanR93/Git-Notes/02_add-commit.md

 ` gitK `
 - to explore the changes (it will open the git GUI)

+# git Diff

+- ` git diff commit1 commit2 `
+- It is used to show the difference between working dir and staging area.
 # git rename

 ` mv file.txt file2.txt `